CodeWithFranco/ESP32-App-LED-test/README.md

 d.
 WS2814

 Creating an app is a very new skill that I am learning while enjoying the easier approach of coding blocks rather than using Java.
+I also used ESP32 board that can connect commands via Bluetooth